dtr-org/unit-e/doc/init.md

 `conf`, `pid`, and `wallet` accept relative paths which are interpreted as relative to the data directory. `wallet` *only* supports relative paths.

-For an example configuration file that describes the configuration settings, see `contrib/debian/examples/unite.conf`.

 Paths
 ---------------------------------